Residential Solar Power

 What does a residential solar system look like?

-Photovoltaic systems can be mounted on the ground or integrated into the roof or walls of a building.
+Photovoltaic systems can be mounted on roof, on the ground, or integrated into the walls of a building.
 PV modules can also be added after construction on top of the roof.
 A residential solar power system consists of solar panels, electric wiring, a meter, and an inverter.

 For a residential solar system, solar panels are mounted on the roof and wired together.
 They generate electricity and send it to the inverter.
 The result is alternating current which can be used directly or fed into the grid.